aphonologist/directionalHSfooting/README.md

 This repository contains a typology calculator for Harmonic Serialism based on the Fusional Reduction algorithm (FRed) (Brasoveanu & Prince 2011).
 The component programs are:

-*    alph.py defines a global alphabet for use by the modules
 *    con.py defines constraints as Classes which can be evaluated traditionally or directionally
 *    fred.py provides a implementation of FRed
 *    gen.py defines the candidate generation function